-Jorie Graham was born in New York City on May 9, 1950, the daughter of a journalist and a sculptor.
-She was raised in Rome, Italy and educated in French schools.
+Jorie Graham was born in New York City and raised in Rome, Italy.
 She studied philosophy at the Sorbonne in Paris before attending New York University as an undergraduate, where she studied filmmaking.
-She received an MFA in poetry from the University of Iowa.
+She received an MFA in Poetry from the University of Iowa.

 Place: New Poems (Ecco, 2012)

 The Dream of the Unified Field: Selected Poems 1974-1994 (Ecco, 1995)

 Hybrids of Plants and of Ghosts (Princeton University Press, 1980)